I-20 financial support requirements

 The financial affidavit of support must prove you or your sponsor’s willingness to pay for tuition, registration fees, books and living expenses for the duration of your studies.

 See the graduate I-20 amount requirements for funding support minimums.

 You or your sponsor’s ability to provide the needed funds must be verified by a third party (bank).
 You may use our bank statement form or you may request a letter from your sponsor’s bank indicating the name of the bank, the account number, account holder’s signature and bank official’s signature.

-- These documents are required for the student F-1 or J-1 visa petition at the American embassy or consulate in the home country.
+These documents are required for a student F-1 or J-1 visa petition at the American embassy or consulate in the your country.

-- Students should request two original copies of financial documents: One for the visa application and one for Wayne State University.
+You should request two original copies of financial documents: one for the visa application and one for Wayne State University.